 If you have access to a kitchen in your hostel or AirBnB, go grocery shopping and prepare your own food (which is much less costly than eating out).
 I always start out with this intention and it often trickles away, so I roughly stick to a routine: I start my mornings off with a fun breakfast at a different café every morning, then pack a light lunch/snack for the day (nuts, baguette, cheese, apple).
 Then I try to prepare supper at the hostel in the evening.
 I usually eat the same thing a few suppers in a row in order to finish off the groceries (ex: When I buy everything to make burritos, I have enough for 2-3 suppers).
 Or do the opposite: prepare breakfast every morning at the hostel and eat out at a different spot every evening.

 Some illnesses are food-borne, especially from unwashed produce - wash and peel/cut your own fruit and veggies.
-A common misconception is that you get sick from meat but this is rather rare, as bacteria in meat is almost always killed during cooking (unless it’s been sitting out for hours).
-The culprits are usually fruits/vegetables or food that is handled with unwashed hands or in unsanitary conditions (ex: salads, sushi, etc.).
+A common misconception is that you get sick from meat but this is less frequent than commonly supposed: bacteria in meat is almost always killed during cooking (unless it’s been sitting out for hours or it's been undercooked).
+The culprits are usually fruits/vegetables or food that is washed with tap water, or handled with unwashed hands or in unsanitary conditions (ex: salads, sushi, etc.).
 Keep away from vendors that handle food and money simultaneously.

 Print out your allergies or dietary intolerances on little cards in different languages and show them to restaurant employees and food vendors.
 Avoid any emergencies by checking out allergytranslation.com or selectwisely.com.

 Lastly, many illnesses could be lessened or avoided entirely by eating for nutrition.
-Eat plenty of real, good ol’ fashioned food (non-packaged stuff that could go bad after a while) like fresh fruit, veggies, nuts and grains.
+Eat plenty of real, good ol’ fashioned food (non-packaged stuff that could go bad after a while) like fresh fruit you have to peel and not wash (oranges and bananas), veggies, nuts and grains.
 And then make what I call ‘the fun stuff’ (gelato, sugary pastries, fried foods, local delicacies) the extra splurges.
 It is possible to stay on budget and stay on point with your nutrition and energy levels.

 Exercise